marborkowski/leapmotion-robot-hand-controller/README.md

 -- will install the all unnecessary npm modules.

 ### Running the program
-Plug-in your Arduino compatible device, then:
+Plug in your Arduino compatible device, then:
 ```sh
 $ node app.js
 ```